 2001 concerning Hon.
 Gwanda Chakuamba and Hon.
-Hetherwick Ntaba were being distributed to Members of Parliament including Hon.
+Hetherwick Ntaba were being distributed to Memb Parliament including Hon.
 Gwanda Chakuamba and Hon.
 Hetherwick Ntaba on 5th November 2001.

-- 6. THAT I personally talked to Hon.
-Peter Chupa who acknowledged to me that he and his colleagues had received copies of the said letters. - 7.
-THAT I verily believe that the seven Members of Parliament were duly served with the said letters on 5th November 2001. - 8.
-THAT when the Speaker made his ruling on 6th November 2001 declaring the seats vacant the Speaker stated that he had not heard anything from the seven Members of Parliament as to whether they disputed or challenged the allegations in the said letters or not and I verily believe that the said seven Members of Parliament have not responded to the allegations contained in the said letter to date. - 9.
-THAT I verily believe that the five Members namely Hon.
+6. THAT I personally talked to Hon.
+Peter Chupa who acknowledged to me that he and his colleagues h received copies of the said letters.

+7. THAT I verily believe that the seven Members of Parliament were duly served with the said letters or November 2001.

+8. THAT when the Speaker made his ruling on 6th November 2001 declaring the seats vacant the Speak stated that he had not heard anything from the seven Members of Parliament as to whether they disputed challenged the allegations in the said letters or not and I verily believe that the said seven Members of Parliament have not responded to the allegations contained in the said letter to date.

+9. THAT I verily believe that the five Members namely Hon.
 Brown Mpinganjira, Hon.
-Lizzie Mpinganjira, Hon.
+Lizzie Mpingan Hon.
 James Makhumula, Hon.
 Peter Chupa and Hon.
-Gresham Naura have no valid grounds to challenge or dispute the facts alleged in the said letters namely that they have joined an association known as National Democratic Alliance whose objects are political in nature and that they entered Parliament through UDF tickets; and that the two Members namely Hon.
+Gresham Naura have no valid grounds to challenge dispute the facts alleged in the said letters namely that they have joined an association known as Nationa Democratic Alliance whose objects are political in nature and that they entered Parliament through UDF tickets; and that the two Members namely Hon.
 Gwanda Chakuamba and Hon.
-Hetherwick Ntaba are serving as President and Secretary for Political Affairs of MCP Aford Alliance respectively an association whose objects are political in nature and that they entered Parliament through MCP tickets. - 10.
-THAT I understand and verily believe that no injunction can be issued against government and it was wrong for the applicants to obtain an injunction against the government."
+Hetherwick Ntaba are set as President and Secretary for Political Affairs of MCP Aford Alliance respectively - an association who objects are political in nature and that they entered Parliament through MCP tickets.

+10. THAT I understand and verily believe that no injunction can be issued against government and it was wrong for the applicants to obtain an injunction against the government."

-It would be appear to me that both affidavits, in some respects, contain matters of fact mixed with opinion and law.
-It is my understanding that, at law, an affidavit must contain only matters of fact - see Order 41/5 of the Rules of the Supreme Court.
+It would be appear to me that both affidavits, in some respects, contain matters of fact mixed with opinic law.
+It is my understanding that, at law, an affidavit must contain only matters of fact - see Order 41/5 o Rules of the Supreme Court.
 I have decided not to take issue with these observations because as earlier remarked there is a mixture of matters of fact, law and opinion.
-It is trusted that members of the bar will be better advised to take note of these comments for it is not only in this matter at hand that there has been this mixture.
+It is trusted that members of the bar will better advised to take note of these comments for it is not only in this matter at hand that there has been t mixture.

 So much for the background to this application.
-Let me now proceed to deal with the issue(s) in this matter.
+Let me now proceed to deal with the issue(s) in this mat